 And I can bring all of that experience to your production as well.

 One of the more rewarding aspects to my career has been to work with former First Lady Nancy Reagan.
-About 11 years ago I became the Lighting Director for her TV interviews.
+For about the last 11 years of her TV interviews I was her Lighting Director.
 As is common in Hollywood, people that are conscience of their public image like to have someone on the set that makes sure they look the best they can.
 I have been lucky enough to be that person for Mrs. Reagan.
 It is a faith in me that I don't take lightly.
-From Mike Wallace to Larry King, to whomever she'd talk to, I made sure she looked radiant.
+From Mike Wallace to Larry King, to whomever she'd talk to, I made sure she looked good.
 RIP, Mrs. Reagan.

 The chance to work with the giants of this profession is a true honor.